lightstep/cloud-native-observability/02 - customers-and-engineers.md

 Cloud-native software applications ultimately exist **to serve their end-users.** This is why all engineers – or at least all _good_ engineers – obsess over the quality of their end-users' experiences with that software.
-These end-users do _not_ care about kubernetes, they do _not_ care about microservices, and they do _not_ care about observability; rather, they care that the application does its job, quickly and without getting in the way.
+These end-users do _not_ care about Kubernetes, they do _not_ care about microservices, and they do _not_ care about observability; rather, they care that the application does its job, quickly and without getting in the way.
 The end-users don't care about software, they care about what the software is doing